 10 basic rules that should be followed when playing most types of bowling:

-1. Always start behind the foul line and may move up after delivering the ball; don’t talk while someone else is bowling/standing in their way; avoid interfering with other players’ turns by standing out of their way; use weight and size appropriate for height and strength; know the weight and size of the ball before playing.
+1. A general rule is to always start behind the foul line when moving the ball up.
+This is also called legal delivery.
+Only a delivered ball counts toward points.
+Don’t talk while someone else is bowling/standing in their way; avoid interfering with other players’ turns by standing out of their way; use weight and size appropriate for height and strength; know the weight and size of the player bowls before playing.

 2. There are usually 10-16 rounds in bowling, depending on the type of game being played;

-3. A “strike” is when all 10 pins are knocked down with the first/only ball;
+3. A “strike” is when a player knocks down 10 total pins with the first/only ball.
+Each downed pin can give you an additional point.

-4. In order to get a strike, one must bowl into the pins with enough force so that all 10 pins fall;
+4. In order to get a strike, a bowler knocks down the correct pins with enough force so that all 10 pins fall.
+There must be no standing pin remaining.

-5. If there are remaining pins after the first ball (called a spare), then the player gets another chance to knock them all down–this is also known as an “extra ball;”
+5. If there are remaining pins after the first ball (called a spare), then the player gets extra throws to knock them all down–this is also known as an “extra ball;”

-6. There are different types of games and scoring systems in bowling, so it’s important to be aware of these before playing;
+6. Bowling has different types of games and scoring systems, so it’s important to be aware of these before playing.
+The total number of pins is also important.

 7. Most importantly, have fun and enjoy bowling with friends!
 It’s a great way to spend an afternoon or evening.